 - 77 Days in September by Ray Gorham – following a man as he has to trek cross-country to his family after being stranded by an EMP

 - Patriots: A Novel of the Coming Economic Collapse – (followed by Survivors).
-I’m gonna be truthful – I found this book sexist, focused more on the military than the practical, but I did learn a few things because of the military perspective.
+I’m gonna be truthful – I found this book sexist and focused more on the military than the practical, but I did learn a few things because of the military perspective.

 - Restoration Series – Terri Blackstock – EMP type disaster and how a community survives it (you can get the entire series for Kindle for $1.99 here)